-By default, PayPal also sends receipts to its customers for PayPal transactions.
+PayPal sends receipts to its customers for PayPal transactions by default.
 If you are using Braintree’s email receipts, PayPal customers will receive two receipts: one from Braintree and one from PayPal.

 Before you can enable this feature, you must:

 - Configure your SPF records to give us permission to send receipts on your behalf

 - Have the authorized signer on your account contact us, requesting that this feature be activated